civicrm/org.civicrm.doctorwhen/doc/PROBLEM.md

 A few basic reasons:

+ * Fixing this could reveal other problems.
  * The `civicrm-core` project is part of a bigger ecosystem (which also includes system-implementers, extension-developers, and CMS developers).
 The old schema using `DATETIME` was quirky and misguided, but it's entirely possible that others in the ecosystem have (a) fashioned alternative work-arounds and/or (b) trained their users to expect the quirks and/or (c) built processes or customizations which subtly depend on them.
  * The problems in this space are subjective.
 While we can test/validate individual configurations and screens, we cannot conceive of (let alone test) all possible configurations a-priori.
- * Fixing this could reveal other issues.